 Photo by Stock Photograph

 Ensure that the tires are in good shape.
 If not, consider purchasing new (or used) tires.
 If you have an extra set of rims, check to see if they will fit your new vehicle before including them in the sale.

 If you are trading your car in, don’t mention it until you have settled on a price for the new car, otherwise the dealer may raise the price of the new vehicle to offset the trade-in value.

 Be truthful, but don’t volunteer too much information.
 Dealers (as well as consumers) have access to databases where they can look up the car’s VIN number to find accidents.
 They also have mechanics who will go over the vehicle and give it an inspection.

-Sell your car at the appropriate time. convertibles generally sell for more in the spring when demand is higher, and selling your car before it gets rusty will get you a better price.
+Sell your car at the appropriate time. convertibles generally sell for more in the spring when demand is higher as opposed to winter when the cold temperatures rule.

 Before parting with the car take pictures of every part of the car as proof of its condition.

 When returning a car after a lease, the goal is not to get the best price, but to make sure that you aren’t stuck with a large bill.
 Your lease agreement should specify what is considered normal wear and tear and what will cost you money to have repaired.
 Try and have the car inspected before it needs to be returned so that you can perform the repairs yourself or shop around for the best price.